-Usually newer businesses or those seeking to become established procure equity financing under various exemption (for instance in the US via Regulation D, or Reg D. This means that a limited offer and sale of securities can be undertaken without registration under the Federal Securities Act of 1933.
-Complying with Reg D offers officers and directors of a company protection by disclosing relevant investor information via a private placement memorandum.
+Usually newer businesses or those seeking to become established procure equity financing under various exemption (for instance in the U.S. via Regulation D, or Reg D).
+This means that a limited offer and sale of securities can be undertaken without registration under the Federal Securities Act of 1933.
+Complying with Reg D offers protection to officers and directors of a company by disclosing relevant investor information via a private placement memorandum.

 Types of Securities: Equity vs. Debt

-Raising capital gives the company the option to either ell ownership or debt securities and sell stocks, shares, or units–or debt securities–bonds or promissory notes.
+Raising capital gives the company the option to either sell ownership or debt securities and sell stocks, shares, or units – or debt securities – bonds or promissory notes.

 Equity securities usually refers to common stock in a corporation, or, in the case of a limited liability company or partnership, interest or units.
 Equity securities represent an ownership interest in the company or fund.
-The holder of the security y– called stockholders, shareholders, or unit holders – are entitled to receive dividends from the company’s profits at the discretion of the company’s board and directors.
-Security holders also participate in corporate decision making by voting and are represented by the board.
-The company must keep them updated with relevant information about the company by issuing regular financial statements and updates on company growth.
+The holders of the security – called stockholders, shareholders, or unit holders – are entitled to receive dividends from the company’s profits at the discretion of the company’s board and directors.
+Security holders also participate in corporate decision-making by voting and are represented by the board.
+The company must keep them updated with relevant information about the company by issuing regular financial statements and updates on company performance.

 If you need assistance or guidance with the type of issue your company should conduct, either or debt, our team can assist.

 Equity vs. Debt when raising capital

 - Securities Attorney